glitch-soc/docs/index.md

 ###  Who is running `glitch-soc`?

-`glitch-soc` is currently in use on the following public instances:
+`glitch-soc` is currently in use on the following instances:

  - [dev.glitch.social](https://dev.glitch.social/)
  - [toot-lab.reclaim.technology](https://toot-lab.reclaim.technology/)